SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/05-Request-And-Response-Wrapper.md

     res.write("How are things going on the client side?");

-    // Sends an UTF-8 encoded text message to the client
+    // Sends a UTF-8 encoded text message to the client

     res.end();